ORESoftware/live-mutex/README.md

 <br>

-If we create an intelligent broker that can queue locking requests, then we can create something that's both more performant and more developer friendly.
+If we create an intelligent broker that can enqueue locking requests, then we can create something that's both more performant and more developer friendly.
 Enter live-mutex.

 <br>